~ CONFERENCE PRESENTATIONS

-WE, the thirty-seven members at Writers & Illustrators of North Carolina, respect all of our readers of every race, religion or gender identity.
+WE, the thirty-eight members at Writers & Illustrators of North Carolina, respect all of our readers of every race, religion or gender identity.

 WINC is fiercely committed to tolerance, inclusiveness and equal civil rights for everyone.
 As author-citizens of North Carolina our members will, as we have always done, strive to write and illustrate exceptional and inspiring books for all young people.
 We will continue to talk with our constituency about books of all kinds in libraries, schools, bookstores and other venues.
 We will carry on writing, illustrating and speaking about the timeless themes of children’s literature, among them justice, fairness, love and liberty.
 The Latin root of the word liberty, liber, meaning free, is, after all, also the word for book.